Learning to Pray with Confidence and Humility, Trusting in God's Power

 From the leper, we learn to approach the Lord with confidence and humility, to present our requests in a way that aligns our desires to His will, and to recognize His power to work in our lives.

-Lord, You are almighty and all-powerful.
+You are almighty and all-powerful.
 The ways You have already worked in my life are beyond my understanding.
 I know, Lord, that I cannot see what is best in this situation.
 I know You have the power to give me exactly what I want, but I will trust Your plan even if I don't get that.
 I pray Your will is done even if it means my desires are unmet.
 Thank you, Father, for hearing my prayers.
 Thank You for showing me endless mercy, grace, and love.
-I pray that this prayer honors You and brings You glory above all else.
+I pray that my prayers honor You and bring You glory above all else.